Álvaro Mutis: Early life

 Mutis was born in Bogotá and lived in Brussels from the age of two until eleven, where his father, Santiago Mutis Dávila, held a post as a diplomat.
 They would return to Colombia by ship for summer holidays.
 During this time Mutis' family stayed at his grandfather's coffee and sugar cane plantation, Coello.
 For Álvaro Mutis, the impressions of these early years, his reading of Jules Verne and of Pablo Neruda's Residencia en la tierra, and, especially, contact with "el trópico" (the tropics), are the mainspring of his work.
 Mutis studied high school at the Colegio Mayor de Nuestra Señora del Rosario in Bogotá under the tutelage of the Colombian poet Eduardo Carranza.
 Although he never finished school, he entered the literary world in Bogotá as a poet, a member of the Cántico group that emerged in 1940s.
 In 1948 Mutis and Carlos Patiño published a chapbook of poems called La balanza.
 From 1956 on, he lived in Mexico City, gaining renown there as the result of the positive reviews of his work by Octavio Paz, who was a champion of Mutis' early poetry.

+The first important recognition of Álvaro Mutis's work was in 1974: the National Prize for Letters of Colombia.